Elvric/ClassNotes/Fall2018/ECSE429.md

 Critisize the code not the author.
 Avoid judgment.
 Differentiate between, pointing out the error, suggestions and orders.

 Developer should respond to every comment.
 Explain the decision process

+---
+# 26/09/2018
+# Static Analysis tools
+## Coding guide lines
+Set of rules that give recomendations on style (formatting, naming, structure) and best programming practicies
+### Industry/domain-specific (automotive, avionic)
+MISRA C: focus on reliability, safety, security.
+Tools: PolySpace, SonarQube,  Coverity

+Made of rules 143 (imposed) and 16 directive.
+Rules can be checked with yes/no/undecidable answer by static analysis on the other hand directives can be subjectives.

+#### Some rules of MISRA C
+1. Project shall not contain unreachable code
+2. Shall have no dead code (operation is reachable but removing the operation does not affect program behavior)
+3. Identifiers shall be distinct from macro names
+4. A typedef name shall be a unique indentifier
+5. The right hand operand of a logical && and || shall not contain any side effects
+6. A goto statement has shall not be used
+7. All if...else, if construct shall be terminated with an else statment.

+### Platform specific (Java, C)
+We have 5 key words: Consider, DO NOT, DO, AVOID.
+1. CONSIDER making base classes abstract even if they do not contain any abstract member
+2. Do not provide apstractions unless they are tested by developing several concreate implementations and APIs consuming the abstracion
+3. DO choose carfully between abstract class and interface

+### Organization specific (Google, CERN)
+Categorized into: source file basics, source file structure, formatting, naming, programming practices, javadoc.
+1. Never make your code less readable by fear that some program may not handle non ASCII characters.
+2. Local variable names are written in lower case
+3. Brackets are used for all if statmetns even when not required
+4. Each statement is followed by a line break

+## How to enforce these guidelines
+Some functions are build in into the IDEs but we can use external tools.

+# Patter-Based static analysis tools
+Automated analysis of software without code execution.
+Commun tools includeL FindBugs, PMD, SonarQube, CheckStyle.

+## Traditional set up
+First the source code is given to the parser.
+Parser takes the program code and the grammar that describe the syntatically correct program.
+First it goes to a lexer that takes the source code and creates a list of tokens (sees a class that must have 5 carachters and a space so the lexer creates one class token)
+Parser: Then takes that token list and creates an abstract syntax trees.
+If there is a violation of the rules the parser will give an error message.

+i.e 13+15, 13,+,15 are all 3 tokens, the intax tree would be addExp with the 3 tokens above.

+From an software engeneering a parser represents a list of errors.
+For example now parser can give many errors at the same time.

+From the abstract syntax tree we can then build the type hiarchy seen on eclipse or the call graph that shows the run through of the program.
+These are done by filtering what matters from the view in the syntax tree.

+Note to create a proper type hiarchy and call graph we got to also go back to the librairy methods and also include return values.
+This is how our tree becomes more like a graph rather than a tree.
+And we use that graph to build the things mentioned above.

+### ASG/DOM
+From the abstract syntax tree we can use Document Object Model it includes javaProjct file, the package.
+These may not be 1 to 1.
+Fun fact the type hiarchy and call grah are usually generated from that.

+The patte based static checks are derived from the DOM.
+Fun fact when we refactor we actually refactor first in the DOM tree that then modifies the abstract syntax tree that itself then changes the source code.

+Our pattern-based static analysis find erroneous cases by graph pattern matching.
+It then finds faulty graph patterns in the DOM graph by having node and edges criterion that can be used to detect faulty graph stucture in the entire graph.